narasimha-31/Delta_Airlines_Traffic_Forecast/README.md

 1. Data cleaning and monthly aggregation
 2. Scaling with `MinMaxScaler`
 3. Sequence creation for time-series modeling
-4. LSTM model built using TensorFlow/Keras
+4. LSTM model built using TensorFlow
 5. Forecast generation and plotting

 ---

 ## 📁 Files